ScottMcGready/the-conference-bible/post_conference.md

 Asking attendees, speakers, sponsors, and even volunteers for feedback is critical - especially if you plan to run the same, or similar, conference again in future.
 Feedback can help trim any "filler" parts of a conference out and give you, as organisers, a better idea of what needs extra - or indeed less - planning and thought next time.

+Feedback can be collected via any online form method although care should be taken to tailor it to each group (for example - asking "what was your favourite talk" as a mandatory question if a sponsor has been stuck on the stand all day might lead to skewed results or worse, an abandoned form).

 ## Recordings

 While it may be tempting to deal with the recordings at a later date, it's highly recommended to get them edited.
 Recordings of talks fall into an interesting category whereby it's partly (or fully) owned by yourself, as a representitive of the conference you're running, but also by the speaker themselves.
 Speakers are keen to see their own recordings released for many different reasons, and it's worth noting this should be treated with the umpost respect.